yuvalmGS/gigaspaces-wiki-jekyll/xap97/jpa-api.markdown

 To enable the GigaSpaces JPA implementation you should specify  the following 3 mandatory properties in your `persistence.xml`:

-- `BrokerFactory` should be set to `"abstractstore"` which tells OpenJPA that an alternate `StoreManager` (the layer responsible for interaction with underlying dfatabase) is going to be used.
+- `BrokerFactory` should be set to `"abstractstore"` which tells OpenJPA that an alternate `StoreManager` (the layer responsible for interaction with underlying database) is going to be used.
 - `abstractstore.AbstractStoreManager` should be set to `"org.openspaces.jpa.StoreManager"` which tells OpenJPA to use the OpenSpaces `StoreManager`.
 - `LockManager` should be set to `"none"` since OpenJPA's default lock manager is set to `"version"` (Optimistic locking) which is currently unsupported (it will be supported in one of the future 8.0 service packs)